 Results for students in the TUDAs are included with those for states and the nation with appropriate weighting.
 For example, the data for students tested in the Chicago sample are used to report results for Chicago, but also contribute to Illinois’ estimates (and, with appropriate weights, to national estimates).
 Chicago has approximately 20 percent of the students in Illinois; therefore Chicago will contribute 20 percent, and the rest of the state will contribute 80 percent, to Illinois’ results.

 Long–term trend NAEP sample sizes.
-The long-term trend assessment tested the same four subjects across years through 1999, using relatively small national samples.
+The long-term trend assessment tested mathematics, reading, science, and writing across years through 1999, using relatively small national samples.
 Samples of students were selected by age (9, 13, and 17) for mathematics, science, and reading, and by grade (4, 8, and 11) for writing.
 Students within schools were randomly assigned to either mathematics/science or reading/writing assessment sessions subsequent to their selection for participation in the assessments.
 In 2004, science and writing were removed from the trend assessments; the trend assessments are now scheduled to be administered in mathematics and reading every 4 years (but not in the same years as the main assessments).
 In 2004, approximately 24,100 students took the modified1 reading assessment, while about 14,000 took the bridge2 reading assessment.
 In 2004, approximately 22,400 students took the modified mathematics assessment, while about 14,700 took the bridge mathematics assessment.
-The latest long-term trend assessment was conducted during the 2011–12 school year (fall for age 13; winter for age 9; spring for age 17) but technical documentation was not available at the time of this publication.
+The latest long-term trend assessment was conducted during the 2011–12 school year (fall for age 13; winter for age 9; spring for age 17) with over 17,000 students at each age being assessed in either reading or mathematics.
 For the 2007–08 assessment, approximately 26,600 students were assessed in reading and 26,700 students assessed in mathematics.